krasimir/assets-pack/README.md

 ## Features

 - watches for changes
-- perform compilation of css, less and javascript
+- perform packing/compilation of css, less and javascript
 - minify the output if necessary

 ## Installation